 - Build concentrated positions in companies, industries, and sectors that are quantitatively attractive

-- Be time agnostic with the preference for an investment with a long-term time horizon
+- Invest with the preference for a long-term time horizon

 - Understand transaction costs and aim to minimize them